If I want to speak up about something, what should I do?

 I no longer work in the organisation where the matter I want to speak up about took place – what do I do?

-If the organisation you have left has a Freedom to Speak Up Guardian, you will be able to speak up to them.
-They will be grateful for any information that will enable them to support their organisation to improve.
+If the organisation you have left has a Freedom to Speak Up Guardian, you should be able to speak up to them.
+They should be grateful for any information that will enable them to support their organisation to improve.

 Why can’t I just speak up directly to the National Guardian’s Office?